Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

 \begin{proof} This is just assembling all the pieces.
 First we use \fullref{proposition:cats-are-equal-yes} to see that both sides are equivalent to the corresponding module categories of (specialized) web algebras.
 Then we use \fullref{theorem:matchalgebras} to translate it to the corresponding arc algebras.
 Finally, using \fullref{theorem:matchalgebrasnew} provides the statement. \end{proof}

 If one works over $\Z[\parto]$, then \fullref{theorem:all-equivalent} shows that the $2$-categories coming from the $\KBN$ and $\Bl$ setups are equivalent.
-Having a square root of $-1$ gives a stronger result, i.e. the following is a direct consequence of \fullref{proposition:special} and \fullref{theorem:all-equivalent}.
+Together with \fullref{proposition:special}, we get the following stronger result in case there exists a square root of $-1$.

 \begin{corollary} There are equivalences of graded, $\Z[\parto,i]$-linear $2$-categories